 How to Age Galvanized Metal Containers

-[You may also like: How to Age Terracotta Pots With Paint!]
+[You may also enjoy: How to Age Terracotta Pots With Paint]

 Well, it turns out that there are a lot of ways to do this.
 Some of them really fast, some of them a little less.
 Almost all of the methods that I came across used scary harsh chemicals though, which you know I’m pretty freaked out by.
 Some of the methods listed actually used some normal, seemingly harmless ingredients, but upon closer inspection it turned out that the instructions were to mix the two chemicals together in a way that I knew was a big no-no.